nriley/brightness/README.md

 OS X Version Support
 ------------------

 Two versions are included.
-Both require OS X 10.6 or later — but go back in the history and you’ll find versions that work with older OS X versions.
+Both require OS X 10.6 or later — but go back in the commit history and you’ll find things compatible with older OS X versions.

-`brightness.c` uses documented APIs.
+`brightness.c` — what you compile with the instructions above — uses documented APIs.
 It works on internal laptop displays.
-It doesn’t work on older Apple external LCDs.
-I don’t know if it works on newer displays, such as Thunderbolt displays, because I don’t have any to test with.
+It doesn’t work on older Apple external LCDs which connect via DVI and USB.
+I don’t know if it works on newer external displays, such as Thunderbolt displays, because I don’t have any to test with.
+(Feedback welcome.)

 `brightness.m` uses SPIs reverse-engineered from Displays System Preferences as of 2005.
-It does not work as of OS X 10.9, always returning 0 brightness, but does work on OS X 10.6.
+It does not work as of OS X 10.9, always returning 0 brightness, but does work on Mac OS X 10.6.
 (I do not have any plans to update it nor any hardware with which to test, but contributions are welcome.)

-Compilation instructions are in comments at the top of each file.
+Compilation instructions are in a comment at the top of the file.

 Usage Examples
 -------